jschrier/blog/_posts/2023-07-08-Imaginary-Syllabi:-Athanasius-Kircher-and-Generative-AI.md

 # Parerga and Paralipomena

 - Riff on the idea of [word embeddings](https://en.wikipedia.org/wiki/Word_embedding) used in ML and Kircher's [Polygraphia Nova](https://en.wikipedia.org/wiki/Polygraphia_Nova).  c.f.
 Eco's [The Search for the Perfect Langauge](https://amzn.to/43f3UIX)
+    - (31 Dec 2025) [Physics Intuition About Vectors Can Help Us Understand Generative Artificial Intelligence, The Physics Teacher (2025)](https://dx.doi.org/10.1119/5.0149555) --- gives concrete examples about word embedding arithmetic and the limits/relationships to the way vectors are used in physics
 - Kircher's [Organum Mathematicum](https://gate.unigre.it/mediawiki/index.php/Athanasius_Kircher’s_Organum_mathematicum._On_the_Evolutionary_Improbability_of_an_Information_Processing_Innovation) was a type of proto-computer, with a human-machine interface for creativity.
 A great starting point for an interdisciplinary course.
 - The [cat organ](https://en.wikipedia.org/wiki/Cat_organ) would be an excellent addition to a [cat cafe]({{ site.baseurl }}{% post_url 2023-06-27-Great-ideas-from-Korea %})
 - [Arca Musarithmica](https://www.arca1650.info/about.html) super cool website implementing Kircher's automatic music compositional theme.